New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 Remove payment from an invoice.The removed amount is equally distributed among all the linked orders, reducing their paid amounts.

-Adding payment to invoiceThe added amount is equally distributed among all the linked orders, increasing their paid amounts.
+Adding payment to an invoiceThe added amount is equally distributed among all the linked orders, increasing their paid amounts.

 Void an invoiceAll orders linked to the invoice are cancelled.